DraTeots/edpm/spec_edpm.md

 4. **Environment and CMake Integration**
     - **Environment scripts**: EDPM generates shell scripts (e.g., `env.sh` and `env.csh`) that contain all environment updates from *all* installed packages.
-Sourcing them in the user’s shell makes all dependencies visible to other build systems.
+Sourcing them in the user’s shell makes all packages visible to other build systems.
     - **CMake configuration**: EDPM can  generate cmake preset file with the intended configuations.
     - or equivalently load a single `EDPMConfig.cmake`.
 This bridging is especially helpful for purely CMake-based